Unlawfully carrying a concealed weapon in Colorado

 - You were in a private motor vehicle and needed the weapon for the protection of property in the vehicle while traveling;

-- You held a valid concealed carry permit at the time of the alleged offense and were following the rules;
+- You were a valid concealed carry permit holder at the time of the alleged offense and were following the rules;

 - You were a peace officer complying with departmental regulations;